mssm-labmmol/gmak/doc/overview/properties.rst

 while, for the latter, it is the expected values and uncertainties of the component properties.
-Furthermore, component properties are treated as intermediaries in the calculation of composite properties, which in turn is treated as the final goal.
+Furthermore, component properties are treated as intermediaries in the calculation of composite properties, which in turn are treated as the final goal.
 For this reason, the estimated expected values and uncertainties of only composite properties enter in the calculation of the :doc:`score function
 </overview/score>` and are accessible via the :doc:`post-processing